Bringing a Chemical Burns Claim

 About McCarthy + Co

 With more than 30 years of experience in dealing with personal injury claims, McCarthy + Co. has expertise in a wide variety of fields including commercial and industrial workplace accidents.
 We are a family-run business, who pride ourselves on offering honest, impartial, and helpful advice.

-Our offices are based in Dublin and Cork but we have worked with clients throughout Ireland in locations ranging from Galway to Waterford.
+Our offices are based in Dublin and Cork but we work with clients throughout Ireland in locations ranging from Galway to Waterford.
 If you have experienced a chemical injury in the workplace, you can count on us for legal advice, guidance, and assistance to pursue your claim.